 As millennials, we would probably not be as lucky as the older generation who were able to earn so much from investing in property.
 We also face a higher cost of living which has outpaced that of our income increase.
 The cost of weddings has risen by 50 percent since 2011 and HDB resale prices have doubled from 2007 to 2017.

 However, what we have the internet for us to share and exchange ideas and experiences so that we can improve our present situation.

-I have pesonally benefited from so much knowledge that others shared with me via websites such as Dollars & Sense, The Motley Fool SG and Seedly.
+I have personally benefited from so much knowledge that others shared with me via websites such as Dollars & Sense, The Motley Fool SG and Seedly.
 Now, I want to do the same and give free tips and information to others.

 I hope that my post would benefit other millennials in Singapore.
 Why am I sharing all these?
-Well, we are not in a competition but in the same boat facing the same life challenges and circumstances.
+Well, we are not in competition but in the same boat facing the same life challenges and circumstances.